 7. It helps us move beyond blind faith to a feeling of “faith like prayers just heard.”

 8. It can take the pressure off others, especially our non-HSP partners or friends, who may find it tiring to go the depths we naturally find energizing, nurturing, and supportive.

 9. It can keep us focused on what really matters and away from irrelevant details which can ultimately drain our energy.

-10. It can provide us with a mirror which allows us to fully see, hear and feel our own energies which can then serve as validation and clarification for the depth of our perceptions.
+10. It can provide us with a mirror that allows us to fully see, hear, and feel our own energies which can then serve as validation and clarification for the depth of our perceptions.

 Some of you might remember meeting Molly at the 6th HSP Gathering Retreat near Sequoia National Park in the fall of 2004, and also at the Colorado HSP Gathering Retreat in Colorado in the fall of 2007.